Split Leaf Philodendron Care (Tree Philodendron Growing Guide)

-Learn how to care for your split leaf philodendron with this easy-to-follow guide.
-Get tips on watering, light, and more!
+Learn how to care for a split leaf philodendron with tips on light, watering, soil, and growing a healthy tree philodendron indoors.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)